-Notes on memberships of management or supervi-
+Notes on memberships of management or supervisory bodies of third parties: /

 Management of conflicts of interest

 When taking office in 2017 (employee representatives in 2015 and 2016), the supervisory board members committed to meeting the recommendations on conflicts of interest as set out in Appendix B to the Slovenian Corporate Governance Code for Listed Companies.
 Each signed a statement of independence of supervisory board members of Sava Re.
 The statements, as signed each year, are posted on the Company's website, at www.sava-re.si, under the About Us/Supervisory Board tab.